openshift/enhancements/enhancements/baremetal/coreos-image-in-release.md

 The RHCOS release pipeline may need to be adjusted to ensure that the latest ISO is always available in the necessary location.

-We will need to ensure that the container image is rebuilt whenever the RHCOS image is updated.

 OKD uses (rebuilt) Fedora CoreOS images instead of RHEL CoreOS, and this will need to be taken into account.
 It may be that the build environment for OKD